James F. Calvert: Military service

 Although Skate first surfaced at the pole on March 17, 1959, Skate first went under the North Pole on August 11, 1958.
 In 1958 Skate was able to surface in the Arctic, but was unable to surface at the pole itself due to the thickness of the ice.
 The ability to travel under and break through the ice was a major achievement during the Cold War as it allows the Navy's submarines to avoid detection under the ice while being able to launch their Polaris missiles from points far closer to the Soviet Union.
 The following year, after traveling 3000 mi to the pole in 12 days, Skate became the first submarine to surface through the ice when it reached the North Pole on March 17, 1959.
 There they released the ashes of Australian polar explorer Sir George Hubert Wilkins who died in November 1958 and who had been the first to try to reach the pole by submarine; Wilkins had flown over the pole but was never able to set foot there despite numerous attempts.

 With the support of Admiral Hyman G. Rickover, Calvert rose to vice admiral.
 He was named as superintendent of the United States Naval Academy in 1968, where he introduced 20 different majors to midshipmen to replace a standardized curriculum of military courses that had previously been taken there.
-He was a former commander of the United States First Fleet.
+His final posting before retirement was as the last commander of the United States First Fleet, before its disestablishment in 1973.

 Among the four books he wrote were Silent Running: My Years on a World War II Attack Submarine and the 1960 book Surface at the Pole: The Extraordinary Voyages of the U.S.S.
 Skate in which he described his experiences at the pole, reminiscing about a polar bear that went into the water, ignoring the submarine nearby.

+He appeared as himself on the June 11, 1957 episode of the CBS television panel show To Tell The Truth.